 The Via Dinarica White Trail officially ends in Albania, in the highest part of the Dinaric mountains, but I decided to start there.
 Surrounded by pointy sharp peaks and deep, green valleys it had been challenging, but stunning.
-Although there are only three stages in Albania, it took me a week to get to the Montenegran mountains.
+Although there are only three stages in Albania, it took me a week to get to the Montenegrin mountains.

 On the 17th of June, I started at the end of the asphalt road in the Valbona river valley.
-From there, a four wheel drive track leads you to some small villages with charming little bars where they serve local food and drinks.
+From there, a four-wheel drive track leads you to some small villages with charming little bars where they serve local food and drinks.
 The route from Valbona to Theth is one of the most popular day hikes in Albania and is also part of the Peaks of the Balkan trail.

 The people I met along the trail were friendly and very helpful.
 They offered me places to sleep and even left me with the keys of their house while they went out for a family diner.
 The Albanian language had been hard, impossible to understand, but it never really was a problem.
 I met an old lady who went up into the mountains with her sheep, every day.
-On the way down to her house she showed me her favorite view points and sang a beautiful song while we were holding each others hands.
+On the way down to her house she showed me her favourite view points and sang a beautiful song while we were holding each other’s hands.
 It’s these moments that don’t need words.
 And it’s these moments that mean the world to me.

 It was hard to find, steep and completely overgrown, but I managed to reach the border.
 I’m still curious if it’s possible to follow the GPS track, but on the other hand I think that the trail to Rikavačko Jezero is an amazing hike with spectacular views.
 I recommend the other Via Dinarica hikers to follow this route, because it will bring you to the most beautiful lake I have seen in Montenegro, Rikavačko Jezero.